kubernetes/enhancements/keps/sig-storage/2639-secret-configmap-protection/README.md

 ###### Are there any tests for feature enablement/disablement?

+Yes.

+- Unit tests cover scenarios for lien feature (InUseProtection feature gate) disabled case.
-Yes, e2e tests for secret-protection-controller and configmap-protection-controller cover scenarios where the controller is deployed and undeployed.
+- E2e tests for secret-protection-controller and configmap-protection-controller cover scenarios where the controller is deployed and undeployed.

 ### Rollout, Upgrade and Rollback Planning